JKLolling/Backyard_Bonnaroo/README.md

 4. Setup your PostgreSQL user, password and database and make sure it matches your **.env** file

-5. Get into your pipenv, migrate your database, seed your database, and run your flask app (the backend)
+5. Get into your pipenv, migrate your database and seed your database

    ```bash
    pipenv shell